 Mary Griffith (she/her) is a semi-retired part-time writer whose experience raising her daughters led to several books about homeschooling and unschooling, and more than fifteen years working as a volunteer with USA Fencing, the national governing body for the Olympic sport.
 She’s now channeling her fury at current events into local civic and political activity.

-Mary Griffith has written extensively on the homeschooling movement for nearly twenty-five years.
-The Homeschooling Handbook: From Preschool to High School, a Parent’s Guide, her book for new and prospective homeschoolers, was first published by Prima Publishing in January 1997, and went to four printings within its first year of publication.
-The revised 2nd edition was published in the spring of 1999 and went to a second printing within 8 days of its release; a dozen printings have followed.
+Before her fascination with fencing and fencing people took over her life, Mary’s first book for new and prospective homeschoolers, The Homeschooling Handbook: From Preschool to High School, a Parent’s Guide, was published by Prima Publishing in January 1997, and went to four printings within its first year of publication.
+The revised 2nd edition was published in the spring of 1999 and went to a second printing within 8 days of its release.

-The Unschooling Handbook: How to Use the Whole World As Your Child’s Classroom was released in May 1998.
-Focused on the idea that children learn best when they pursue their own natural curiosity and interests, the book offers plenty of useful ideas and resources for an informal, unstructured approach to education and has proved even more popular than The Homeschooling Handbook.
+The Unschooling Handbook: How to Use the Whole World As Your Child’s Classroomwas released in May 1998.
+Focusing on the idea that children learn best when they pursue their own natural curiosity and interests, it offers plenty of useful ideas and resources for an informal, unstructured approach to education.

-Griffith was a long-time activist with the HomeSchool Association of California (HSC), the state’s oldest secular homeschooling organization.
-She served several terms on HSC’s board of directors, and was editor of its bimonthly California HomeSchooler for four years.
-She still speaks occasionally at homeschooling conferences and other events, on such topics as unschooling, learning to live with homeschooling, and homeschool advocacy.
+She was also long-time activist with the HomeSchool Association of California (HSC), the state’s oldest secular homeschooling organization.
+She served several terms on HSC’s board of directors, and was editor of its bimonthly California HomeSchoolerfor four years.
+She has been a frequent speaker at homeschooling conferences and other events, on such topics as unschooling, learning to live with homeschooling, parental panic attacks, and homeschool advocacy.